 Retraction, Withdrawal, and Correction (R-W-C) Policy

-The papers published in the Journal of Molecular Docking will be considered to retract in the publication if:
+The papers published in the Journal of Molecular Docking will be considered retracted in the publication if:

 - They have clear evidence that the findings are unreliable, either as a result of misconduct (e.g., data fabrication) or honest error (e.g., miscalculation or experimental error)